Home Health as a New OT Grad: Should You Do It?

 Home health as a new grad occupational therapist: Should you do it?

-I first published this article with the answer to this question wayyy back in 2016 (time flies when you’re working AND blogging!) and I haven’t changed my stance on the issue.
+I first published this article with the answer to this question wayyy back in 2016 (my, how time flies) and I still haven’t changed my stance on the issue.

-While there is always a huge need for solid home health therapists, since more and more patients are getting pushed from the hospital straight to home, I will still tell you that this setting isn’t the best for new graduates.
+While there is always a great need for quality home health therapists, since more and more patients are getting pushed from the hospital straight to home instead of rehab, I will still tell you that this OT setting isn’t the best choice for new graduates.

 Why I Don’t Recommend Home Health as a New Grad

-Again, home health occupational therapy is amazing and so many of my acute care patients benefit greatly from home health once they leave the hospital.
-Personally, my mom got discharged home way too soon from rehab (after one day!) due to insurance issues after breaking her hip, and her home health OT was truly a godsend while I was still out of state.
+Home health occupational therapists are amazing and so many of my acute care patients benefit greatly from home health services once they leave the hospital.
+Personally, my mom got discharged home way too soon from rehab (after only one day due to insurance issues!) after breaking her hip, and her home health OT was truly a godsend while I was still out of state.

 Mentorship as a new OT or COTA is SO important for growth as a therapist.
 When you’re practicing in home health, you really lose out on that crucial mentorship that new grads need their first year.

 When you’re around other therapists every day, you learn new ideas and can expand your toolbox.
 You also aren’t totally alone if your patient becomes unstable or if you’re in a bind due to a fall or any other issues.

 Some home health companies may provide you with some mentorship off the clock, but finding true mentorship in this setting is hard to come by.
 Even if you have a mentor you can call in the evenings, it benefits you more to be practicing around other therapists during the day as well.